iquyo/iquyo/README.md

 ---

-I'm Sam, currently studying CompSci in the United Kingdom.
+I'm Sam, a CompSci undergraduate studying in the United Kingdom.

-My expertise mostly consists of backend software development, I typically work on servers/APIs with Python or Javascript.
-I tend to explore other bits and pieces here and there so this is by no means my specialty.
+I am currently most experienced in full-stack and backend software development, however I am by no means a specialist yet.
+My interests have led me to explore all sorts of different topics, such as AI/ML, data science, HPC, mathematics, etc.

 I do a little bit of game development when I find the spare time.